"Understanding Robustness Lottery": A Geometric Visual Comparative Analysis of Neural Network Pruning Approaches: Geometric View of Latent Space

-Fulfilling above mentioned requirements is a non-trivial task.
-In particular, how to display a model's behavior summary over a large amount of data beside prediction accuracy and how to perform latent space comparison are difficult questions to answer.
-To address these challenges, in this section, we define the class direction, and corresponding three geometric metrics (\emph{angle}, \emph{length}, and \emph{margin}) on a neural network's logit layer's feature encoding, which is the accumulated result of previous layers' transformations and directly used for a model's final prediction.
+Fulfilling the above-mentioned requirements is a nontrivial task.
+In particular, how to display a model's behavior summary over a large amount of data besides prediction accuracy and how to perform latent space comparisons are difficult questions to answer.
+To address these challenges, in this section, we define the class direction and corresponding three geometric metrics (\emph{angle}, \emph{length}, and \emph{margin}) on a neural network's last (a network's layer before classification) layer's feature encoding, which is the accumulated result of previous layers' transformations and directly used for a model's final prediction.

-Before getting into the detail description of the geometric features, we present an example to explain the intuition of what the geometric features looks like in the logit layer.
-Fig.~\ref{fig:a_simple_demo_of_geometric_feature} visualizes samples' feature representation of a trained neural network, where the logit layer has only 2 neurons.
-These 2d feature vectors display a star shape, which samples that are far away from the origin have more distinguishable features and samples that close to the origin are ambiguous with other labels.
-Class direction is the direction that across the middle of samples that belong to a certain category. \emph{Angle} and \emph{length} metrics are marked in the plot, which is the angle with the class direction and a sample's distance to the origin, respectively.
+Before getting into a detailed description of the geometric features, we present an example to explain the intuition of what the geometric features look like in the last feature encoding layer.
+Fig.~\ref{fig:a_simple_demo_of_geometric_feature} highlights the critical concepts in the following discussion.
+The figure visualizes the feature representation of samples in a trained neural network, where the last feature encoding layer is set with only 2 neurons.
+These 2D latent feature vectors display a star shape, in which samples that are far away from the origin have more distinguishable features, and samples that are close to the origin are ambiguous (refer to support material for more discussion about the geometric shape and loss function).
+Class direction is the direction across the middle of samples that belong to a certain category. \emph{Angle} and \emph{length} metrics are marked in the plot, which is the angle with the class direction and a sample's distance to the origin, respectively.
 The plot on the right shows the same feature vectors but with the decision boundaries of the classification.
-These geometric properties not only exist in 2d space but also can be generalize to high dimensional space to help summarize crucial aspects of the latent space structure and form the basis for cross model comparison.
-At the end of this section, we will discuss the impact of the curse of dimensionality and also how these geometric metrics' correlation with model robustness.
+These geometric properties not only exist in 2D space but also can be generalized to high-dimensional space to help summarize crucial aspects of the latent space structure and form the basis for cross-model comparison.